 Children of Incarcerated Caregivers

-The Human Rights Program (HRP) partners with Minneapolis-based non-governmental orgranization (NGO) Children of Incarcerated Caregivers (CIC) to provide unique research focused internship opportunities to advanced undergraduate, graduate, and professional students.
+The Human Rights Program (HRP) has been a close collaborator with non-profit organization Children of Incarcerated Caregivers (CIC) since it was established in 2015.
 CIC works to improve the lives of children whose primary caregivers are incarcerated in the United States and abroad and is committed to providing students a unique opportunity to do in-depth research, network, and to advocate in meaningful ways to contribute to this goal.
 HRP Director Barbara Frey was an original CIC Advisory Board Member and continues to serve on that board today.

 Each spring, a student from Frey’s Human Rights class completes an internship with CIC.
 Interns often focus on framing parental incarceration as an international human rights issue.
 In recent years, Human Rights Program interns have assisted with the development of a podcast on prison nurseries; programs within correctional institutions where children live with an incarcerated parent.
 Through this podcast, HRP and CIC hope to generate more awareness of prison nursery programs and promote thoughtful consideration of whether these programs serve the best interests of children.